Kors Ream Primary School Well and Water System Project – Cambodia

 Rainwater is not a dependable source in Cambodia, especially during the dry season.
 The pond situated behind the school contained contaminated water that caused skin irritations for the students.
 A neighboring pond was then used as an alternative; however, the students encountered the same skin irritations.
 Currently, both ponds are drained, leaving the school to become dependent on the two large rainwater jars the school owns and a neighbor’s well, which is already shared between three families.

 The school has no history of securing an adequate, uncontaminated water supply.
-The director and teachers of the primary school have communicated concern regarding the health of their students due to the lack of clean water.
-The consequences are diarrhea, skin disease, respiratory illnesses, intestinal and other waterborne diseases, lessening the amount of time children are in school.
+The director and teachers of the primary school have communicated concerns regarding the health of their students due to the lack of clean water.
+The consequences are diarrhea, skin disease, respiratory illnesses, intestinal and other waterborne diseases, lessening the number of times children are in school.

 Local construction workers will construct a well in front of the primary school.
 A hole will be dug 40 meters deep and 40 centimeters in diameter.
 A motor will be used to pump water out of the well.